Polar-Onyx/Better-Than-Default/README.md

-# Better-Than-Default-Textures
+# Better-Than-Default
-Better Than Default Textures for Better Than Wolves
+Better Than Default textures for Better Than Wolves

-BTDT aims to improve the visability and differentiation of textures with the goal of making important information immediatly avalible to the player.
+BTD (unlike balloons tower defense) aims to improve the visability and differentiation of textures with the goal of making important information immediatly avalible to the player.

 For the 1.6 update of BTW my plans are to edit the volume of certian sounds (wolves and millstones primarily) in this pack as well.
 Feel free to suggest texture additions or changes.